Information Mainly for Precinct 19-19 Voters

 signs to steer you to the Media Center entrance.

-- For exit from the Media Center, use only the door that you used
+- For exit from the Media Center, use only the side

-for entry.
-Do not try to exit by the rear door into the main
+door you used for entry.
+Do not try to exit by the rear door

-school building.
-We'll probably have that inside door partially
+into the main school building.
+We'll probably have that inside

-blocked in some way -- to be used only as an emergency exit.
+door partially blocked in some way -- to be used only as an

-The accessible parking area is there as well.
-These parking
+Center entrance.
+The accessible parking area is there as

 strongly advised that they

-NOT come to vote close to the school's
+NOT come to vote anywhere close to the

-"carpool" line to reach the special parking areas can be confusing and
+around the "carpool" line to reach the special parking areas can

-above curbside considerations.
-It also includes a diagram to emphasize
+the above curbside considerations.
+It also includes a diagram to

-the "go around the loop" path that should be taken to enter the curbside
+emphasize the "go around the loop" path that should be taken to

 Chief Judge for Precinct 19-19